Volvo

 LHD 240 Turbo #55 shown in this race was the same car originally

-built in 1984 (originally red) by Guy Trigaux Motors
+built for the 1984 ETCC season by Guy Trigaux Motors

 (GTM Engineering) for the Belgium Volvo Dealer Team.

-Petch and brought to New Zealand, where on its first
+Petch and brought to New Zealand, where it raced in the 1985 Nissan 500 on February 3, 1985, in Wellington, New

 DVD 7 |